apacdev/mscs-storage-cluster/extensions/README.md

 # Install-VmFeatures.ps1
-The script is written in PowerShell 5 to configure a Windows Server 2022 environment from Azure deployment using Custom Script Extension.
+The script is written in PowerShell 5 to configure a Windows Server 2022 environment from Azure deployment (Custom Script Extension).
 It installs PowerShell 7 and Az Modules on a Windows machine.
 The script also installs the necessary roles and features for either a Active Directory Domain Controller or a node in a Windows Failover Cluster.
 The script logs events to the Windows Event Log using a custom event source, and catches and logs any exceptions that occur during the execution of the script.

 ## License
 Copyright (c) Microsoft Corporation.
 All rights reserved.